mmz-srf/bitrise-step-firebase-remote-config-backup/README.md

 # Firebase Remote-Config Backup

 Export current firebase-config as JSON and add it to the repository.
-The config is committed to a separate backup branch called `firebase_remote_config_backup`.

 ## How to use this Step